Doctrine & Covenants 1

 Come, Follow Me—For Home and Church: Book of Mormon 2024 “Ether 1-5”

-• If you know a language that your children don’t, give them some simple directions in that language (or play a recording of another language).
-You can use this to explain why the brother of Jared prayed for help in Ether 1:33–37.
+• If you know a language that your children don’t, give them some simple directions in that language ( or play a recording of another language, or invite a ward member who knows another language to say a few sentences in that language).
+(Explain how the brother of Jared prayed that he and his friends and family would be able to understand one another (see Ether 1:34–37).)
 Emphasize how the Lord felt about this prayer and how He responded (see also “Chapter 50: The Jaredites Leave Babel,” Book of Mormon Stories, 143–44).

 Book of Mormon Stories “The Jaredites Leave Babel” Images and Video